yireo/Yireo_Satis/README.md

-# Yireo Satis Repository for Composer packages #
+# Yireo Satis Repository for Composer #

 The URL of the repository is [satis.yireo.com](http://satis.yireo.com/).